-In this paper we show that the Ulam method applied to two-dimensional dissipative dynamical maps generates a new type of directed networks which we call the Ulam networks.
+In this paper we show that the Ulam method applied to two-dimensional dissipative dynamical maps generates a type of directed networks which we call the Ulam networks.
 We present here numerical and analytical studies of certain properties of the Google matrix of such networks.

-The paper is organized as follows: in Section II we give the description the Chirikov typical map and the way the Ulam network is constructed on the basis of this map with the corresponding Google matrix, the properties of the map and the network are described here; in Section III the properties of the eigenvalues and eigenstates of the Google matrix are analyzed in detail including the delocalization transition for the PageRank, fractal Weyl law and the global contraction properties; the summary of the results is presented in Section IV.
+The paper is organized as follows: in Sec.
+II we give the description of the Chirikov typical map and the way the Ulam network is constructed on the basis of this map with the corresponding Google matrix; the properties of this map and network are also described here; in Sec.
+III the properties of the eigenvalues and eigenstates of the Google matrix are analyzed in detail, including the delocalization transition for the PageRank, the fractal Weyl law, and the global contraction properties; a summary of the results is presented in Sec.
+IV.